soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation entities page

-When you select the **Entities** tab, you can see all the machines identified as part of the investigation.
+On the **Entities** tab, you can see all the machines identified as part of the investigation.

 Here, you can see the investigated entities.
 You can see details of the types of entities, such as email messages, clusters, IP addresses, users, and more.
 You can also see how many entities were analyzed, and the threats that were associated with each.